Brazil–United States relations: Early history

 Relations between the two countries were damaged in 1864, during the American Civil War, when a Union warship attacked and captured a Confederate warship in the Brazilian port of Bahia Harbor.
 This event, called the Bahia incident, led the Brazilian government to claim that the Union Navy had acted illegally and violated Brazil's neutrality.

 During the 19th century and the first half of the 20th century, interaction between the two was limited to multilateral fora, such as the Conference of American States.
 At the first Pan-American Conference in 1890, many countries of the Americas, the U.S. and Brazil included, discussed a series of regional integration projects.
 Those ranged from military to economic integration.
 The United States planned to create a Pan-American, anti-European economic bloc, a customs union.
 It meant to suspend external tariffs applied to inter-American trade but not to European-American trade.

+In 1922, at the request of the Brazilian government, the United States established a naval mission in Brazil to advise and improve the Brazilian Navy.
+The initial staff of 16 officers and 19 petty officers counseled the Brazilians on such topics as gunnery, naval aviation, destroyer operations, and supply and medicine.
+The agreement lapsed during the Brazilian Revolution of 1930, but was reestablished in 1932.

 The Brazilian Revolution of 1930 overthrew the oligarchic coffee plantation owners and brought to power urban middle class and business interests that promoted industrialization and modernization.
 Aggressive promotion of new industry turned around the economy by 1933, and encouraged American investors.
 Brazil's leaders in the 1920s and 1930s decided that Argentina's implicit foreign policy goal was to isolate Portuguese-speaking Brazil from Spanish-speaking neighbors, thus facilitating the expansion of Argentine economic and political influence in South America.
 Even worse, was the fear that a more powerful Argentine Army would launch a surprise attack on the weaker Brazilian Army.
 To counter this threat, Brazil forged closer links with the United States.
 Meanwhile, Argentina moved in the opposite direction.